Timeline & Progress

 Since January 2023, under the guidance of Dr. Denise Davis, the UCSF School of Medicine has offered ongoing longitudinal mentoring groups tailored to affirm and in support of medical students with a focus on the experiences of those underrepresented in medicine.
 All students are welcome to participate.
 For more information, see the Diversity, Equity, Belonging, and Anti-Oppression Programs webpage.

-Throughout the AOCI, Denise Davis will continue to offer student support and group mentoring that honors medical students as holistic individuals and developing professionals.
+Throughout the AOCI, Denise Davis will continue to offer student support and group mentoring that honor medical students as holistic individuals and developing professionals.

 Quarterly Anti-Oppression Updates Newsletter